Houston Guardianship Attorneys

-We will work with you to help you understand the rights and responsibilities of guardians.
-Whether you seek to be declared a guardian, or you find yourself in the distressing position of needing to contest an existing guardianship arrangement, we stand ready to assist you with every weapon in our legal arsenal.
+Our dedicated and skilled Houston Guardianship Attorneys, will work with you to help you understand the rights and responsibilities of guardians.
+Whether you seek to be declared a guardian or you find yourself in the distressing position of needing to contest an existing guardianship arrangement, we stand ready to assist you with every weapon in our legal arsenal.

 Guardianship arrangements can be legally solemnized under Texas law through the Houston probate court system.
 The guardianship arrangement involves at least four actors:

 - A proposed ward (the person who will be looked after)

 - An attorney ad litem, who represents the interests of the proposed ward

 In addition, the proposed guardian should also retain legal counsel, although this is not a requirement.